Skip to main content

 • “The story is weak.”

-• “The story takes place in the 19th century, following a young recruit of an agency responsible for concealing and exterminating all evil creatures and their sources of power, but the way in which the game tells that story makes it boring and pointless as there is nothing else to fill in the blanks between missions.”
+• “The story takes place in the 19th century, following a young recruit of an agency responsible for concealing and exterminating all evil creatures and their sources of power, but as cool as that sounds, the way in which the game tells that story makes it boring and pointless.”

 • gameplay

-The gameplay is characterized by fast-paced combat that offers an intense experience, but many players find it becomes repetitive due to similar environments and enemy types.
-While the mechanics are generally solid and enjoyable for short sessions, the lack of depth and variety can lead to boredom over longer playtimes.
-Overall, it appeals to fans of action-filled gameplay but may not sustain interest for extended periods.
+The gameplay is characterized by fast-paced combat and simple mechanics, making it enjoyable for short sessions; however, many players find it becomes repetitive due to similar environments and enemy types.
+While the game offers a solid experience with enjoyable action, the lack of depth and variety can lead to boredom over extended play.
+Overall, it is best suited for those who appreciate quick bursts of gameplay rather than long gaming sessions.

-• “Larva Mortis had something good going on for a while, focusing on gameplay that looks and plays great for a few minutes, as you use different weapons ranging from swords to machine guns and explosives to eliminate all sorts of enemies while taking on various objectives.”
+• “Larva Mortis had something good going on for a while and that was due to its focus on gameplay, which looks and plays great for a few minutes, as you use different weapons ranging from swords to machine guns and explosives to eliminate all sorts of enemies while you take on different objectives such as freeing lost souls, eliminating sources of power, clearing the entire area of evil presence or defeating a boss; and to make it even more appealing the game promises randomized maps so no matter how many times you replay a stage, it will be different each time.”

-• “The gameplay can become monotonous over time, especially due to the similar environments and enemies.”
+• “Repetitive gameplay – the combat can become monotonous over time, especially due to the similar environments and enemies.”

 • “While some effort went into fleshing out the gameplay, it gets stale very quickly and is very repetitive.”